 Just a few years ago, hospitals and similar medical facilities lagged behind other industries when it came to effective use of computers.
-But government regulations such as HIPAA (Health Insurance Portability and Accountability Act) and Medicare/Medicaid information systems established an enhanced need for proper medical computer systems, while improved technology made such systems more affordable and easier to use.
+But government regulations such as HIPAA (Health Insurance Portability and Accountability Act) and Medicare/Medicaid information systems established an enhanced need for proper healthcare computer systems, while improved technology made such systems more affordable and easier to use.

 Uses For Computers in a Medical Office or Hospital